 LOADING AND FIRING

-Using appropriate ammunition, load the magazine in the normal manner (FIGURE 15).
+- 1. Ensure the safety lever is in the SAFE position. - Using appropriate ammunition, load the magazine (FIGURE 14).
 Ensure that cartridges are pushed all the way to the rear of the magazine.
 Load no more than 10 rounds.